 A spoonful of stove top Korean rice (short grain rice) in a bowl.

 No rice cooker?
 No worries!
-In this post, I’ll guide you through the steps of cooking short grain rice on the stovetop, from preparing the rice to achieving the perfect texture and flavor.
+In this post, Iā€™ll walk you through the steps to cook short-grain rice on the stovetop, from preparation to achieving the ideal texture and flavor.

-Whether you’re new to Korean cooking or a seasoned pro, mastering this fundamental technique will elevate your dishes and bring you closer to the heart of Korean cuisine.
+Whether youā€™re a beginner or experienced in Korean cooking, mastering this essential technique will elevate your dishes and deepen your connection to Korean cuisine.

 A bowl of short grain rice (Korean rice) next to the scattered white rice grains.

-About Korean Short Grain Rice (Ssal)
+Korean Short Grain Rice (Ssal)

-In Korean cuisine, ‘ssal (쌀)’ refers to uncooked rice, while ‘bap (밥)’ refers to cooked rice.
+In Korean cuisine, ‘ssal (ģŒ€)’ refers to uncooked rice, while ‘bap (ė°„)’ refers to cooked rice.
 People refer to cooked multigrain rice as ‘japgok bap‘.

 Although Koreans also consume other types of rice, such as brown or black rice, short grain white rice is the most popular and widely consumed variety.
 Check out my other post for more information about Korean rice.